-This morning I received a message from a newsletter reader that disturbed me a bit.
-He wrote, "I have been doing genealogy research for 10-15 years but only through the Internet."
+I recently received a message from a newsletter reader that disturbed me a bit.
+He wrote, “I have been doing genealogy research for 10-15 years but only through the Internet.”
 He then went on to describe some of the frustrations he has encountered trying to find information.
 In short, he was disappointed at how little information he has found online.

 I read the entire message, but my eyes kept jumping back to the words in his first sentence: “… but only through the Internet.”